aerodiduch/ipsep/README.md

 70.218.26.140
 ```

-If you didn't specify an output file, the result of the script will be printed to ``stoud``
+If you didn't specify an output file, the result of the script will be printed to ``stdout``

 ## Authors